-When it comes to heating and cooling your home, homeowners usually enjoy opening their monthly energy bill to realize that it’s less than they thought.
+When it comes to heating your home, homeowners usually enjoy opening their monthly energy bill to realize that it’s less than they thought.
 After all, who doesn’t like saving money?
 As a homeowner, knowing can be a big part of the battle, and in this case, understanding the most common HVAC energy efficiency ratings can help you save money when the time comes to replace your current system.

 Of course, there are a wide range of efficiencies for each heating and cooling product line, but because you’re an informed homeowner, you can understand what you can pay for and what you’d like to use for your home.
 To help you with your learning, here are the most commonly used HVAC energy efficiency ratings and an explanation of what they mean:

 HSPF is the rating developed to measure the energy efficiency of the heating portion of your heat pump over one heating season.
 A larger HSPF rating means that the system is functioning at a more efficient level than a lower rating.
 In the U.S., new systems have ratings ranging from the federal minimum of 7.7 to 9.4 for the systems with the greatest efficiency.

 Seasonal Energy Efficiency Ratio (SEER)*